Michael Gill’s syrah wins best in class

 Michael Gill Syrah wins best in class and gold medal

-A hunter, a dentist and winemaker walk into a bar, and the bartender pulls out just one glass.
+A hunter, a dentist, and a winemaker walk into a bar, and the bartender pulls out just one glass.

 Why?
 Because, in this case, all three roles belong to the same man: Michael Gill, owner of the eponymous winery, Michael Gill Cellars, who also draws from his experience in each for his present mission: making award-winning wines.

-With precision, instinct, patience and determination, Gill seems to have narrowed in on the perfect property, the ideal Rhone varietals, and best methods to craft wine unlike any other.
+With precision, instinct, patience, and determination, Gill seems to have narrowed in on the perfect property, the ideal Rhone varietals, and the best methods to craft wine unlike any other.

 And there is now no question he has a palate for the art.
 In his first year entering the Central Coast Wine Competition, he entered four wines and came home with four awards: he swept the Syrah competition, winning the impressive Best in Class and gold medal for his 2010 Tuxedo Syrah, along with a silver for his Big Rock Syrah and a bronze for his Black Tie Syrah.
 Additionally, he won a bronze for his Tantrum Tempranillo.

-“Personally, I think our Tempranillo is a gold medal,” says Michael Gill’s wife, Shelley, with a laugh.
+“Personally, I think our Tempranillo is a gold medal,” said Michael Gill, with a laugh.
 “But they didn’t ask me.”

-She says they were happily surprised by their strong showing at this year’s competition.
-“We just opened 15 months ago,” Shelley explains, saying that some tasting room guests who were judges at other competitions had encouraged them to enter their wines.
-But still, the Gills had not been sure what to expect.
-“We were completely blown away.”
+Michael said they were happily surprised by their strong showing at this year’s competition.
+“We just opened 15 months ago,” Michael explaine, saying that some tasting room guests who were judges at other competitions had encouraged them to enter their wines.
+But still, he had not been sure what to expect.
+“I was completely blown away.”

 And considering the type of person Michael Gill is, it’s not really so surprising that just a few years later, he left the awards ceremony laden with medals.